Dignity For Incarcerated Women

 SECTION 4.
 INMATE POST-PARTUM RECOVERY.

-within seventy-two (72) hours following the use of restraints, containing the justification
+recovery shall submit a written report to the warden of the facility within seventy-two (72) hours following the use of restraints, containing the justification

 for restraining the female inmate during postpartum recovery.